She is a pretty little girl, but that is probably part of the problem.

 My daughter, the pragmatist, sighs and says, “Well, then, I’m glad my best friend is black.”

 It’s sad, but I silently agree with her.
-I’d hate to see her get her heart broken by some girl she actually loves, treating her like Curly.
+I’d hate to see her get her heart broken by some girl she actually loves that turns and treats her like Curly.

 I’m still not sure it won’t happen at some point in the next few years.